Brand Name Grastofil Common Name filgrastim

 What form(s) does this medication come in?

 Each single-use, pre-filled syringe of sterile, clear, colourless, preservative-free liquid for parenteral administration contains 300 μg of filgrastim.
 Nonmedicinal ingredients: sodium acetate buffer, sorbitol, polysorbate 80, and water for injection.
+The syringe system contains latex.

 Who should NOT take this medication?